for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 Fig.6.
 Weight data logger.
 Filter settings.

-The next tab is a very important part of the parser configuration.
+The next tab is a vital part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the data block contains 2 data items (see Fig.1) namely: first character and weight, which should be separated out to different variables.
-Later, these variables will be used in the data export and will be placed in different columns of our Access database.
+In the example, the data block contains 2 data items (see Fig.1), namely: first character and weight, which should be separated out into different variables.
+Later, you may use these variables in the data export plugin to place data on our Access database columns.

 Fig.7.
 Weight data logger.
 Parser items.

 Any new items may be added by clicking the "Add item" button (Fig.7, pos.
 7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example all 2 variables with their corresponding descriptions have been added.
+For this example, all two variables with their corresponding descriptions have been added.

-- Parser's type - is a method, which the program will use for data extraction.
-Our parser has a few methods from simple to most powerful.
-In this example, where data is being placed in fixed place, we can use the simple method - fixed position.
+- Parser's type.
+It is a method which the program will use for data extraction.
+Our parser has a few methods from simple to the most powerful.
+In this example, where data is being placed in a fixed place, we can use the simple method - fixed position.
 This method allows the extraction of any number of characters from any fixed position of the data record;

-- Fixed position - is the position of the first variable's character in our data record.
+- Fixed position.
+It is the position of the first variable's character in our data record.
 The minimum value is 1;

-- Fixed length - is the number of characters, which will be transferred to a variable.
+- Fixed length.
+It is the number of characters, which will be transferred to a variable.
 The minimum value is 1.

 In the next tab, you can specify basic format options as per (Fig.8).
-If you had specified the data type "String" in the item's parameters, then the first two options allow you to remove blank spaces from a value.
-Other options are unnecessary in our case, because all our items do not have the date or time data type.
+If you had selected the data type "String" in the item's parameters, then the first two options allow you to remove blank spaces from a value.
+Other options are unnecessary because all our items do not have the date or time data type.

 Fig.8.
 Weight data logger.
 Format of items.